Browse Definitions :

 What is an attack surface?

-An attack surface is defined as the total number of all possible entry points for unauthorized access into any system.
-It includes all vulnerabilities and endpoints that can be exploited to carry out a security attack.
-The attack surface is also the entire area of an organization or system that is susceptible to hacking.
+An attack surface is the total number of all possible entry points for unauthorized access into any system.
+Attack surfaces include all vulnerabilities and endpoints that can be exploited to carry out a security attack.
+The attack surface is also the entire area of an organization or system that's susceptible to hacking.

 For most modern businesses, the attack surface is complex and massive.
 The large number of devices, web applications and network nodes create many potential cybersecurity threats.

-IT leaders, despite their best efforts, can only see a subset of the security risks faced by their organization.
+IT leaders, despite their best efforts, can only see a subset of the security risks their organization faces.
+However, they should consistently monitor their organization's attack surface to help identify potential threats.

 What are the different types of attack surfaces?

 • Digital attack surfaces encompass applications, code, ports, servers and websites, as well as unauthorized system access points.
-Vulnerabilities left by poor coding, weak passwords, default operating system settings, exposed application programming interfaces or poorly maintained software are all part of the digital attack surface.
+A digital attack surface is all the hardware and software that connect to an organization's network.
+Vulnerabilities caused by poor coding, weak passwords, default operating system settings, exposed APIs, outdated software or misconfigurations are all part of the digital attack surface.

 What is attack surface management?

-Attack surface management requires organizations assess their risks and put into place the security measures and controls to protect themselves as part of an overall risk mitigation strategy.
+Attack surface management requires organizations to assess their risks and implement security measures and controls to protect themselves as part of an overall risk mitigation strategy.

 Key questions answered in attack surface management include the following: